Machine223/Breakout-Game-2D/README.md

 ### web development game with javascript

+I'm using pure JavaScript to get a solid knowledge of web game development and JavaScript language.

 Steps :
 1. Create the Canvas and draw on it
 2. Move the ball